github/docs/content/code-security/security-overview/filtering-alerts-in-security-overview.md

 | `not-enabled:any` | Display repositories with at least one security feature that is not enabled. |{% endif %}

 {% ifversion security-overview-org-risk-coverage %}
-The organization-level Security Coverage view includes extra filters.
+The organization-level "Security coverage" view includes extra filters.

 {% data reusables.security-overview.beta-org-risk-coverage %}